Welcome to StarFive's VisionFive 2 - Debian Wiki!

 Your VisionFive 2 will need an operating system to work.

-Currently, StarFive provides a pre-built Debian image for users to flash into SD/eMMC cards.
+Currently, StarFive provides a pre-built Debian image for users to flash into SD/eMMC and NVME.

 Debian is an open-source GNU/Linux distribution created by the Debian community.

 From this release onwards, we will be using Gnome Wayland as the default windowing system.
 We've also included by default, FFmpeg, Firefox and VLC in the image.

 Note: Although 4K resolution is supported and we have improved the desktop performance, there is still frame drop issue during video playback .
 Thus, it is recommended to switch to 1080p60 resolution for a smooth video playback experience.

 Debian Snapshot date: 20221225T084846Z (sid)

 Note: Please avoid running

 apt upgrade as it will override the existing customized mesa and linux-libc-dev versions provided.、

 Note: For new packages, please refer to ‘StarFive Packages’ section below for installation details.

 As of now 2023, the latest release is the 202310 Release, which can be found in